What Is the Failure Score?

 Suppliers, lenders, landlords, and customers are just a handful of business partners who could be interested in your company’s Failure Score.
 Businesses and financial institutions often consult Dun & Bradstreet’s credit scores in order to help manage risk.
 A poor Failure Score could make it difficult for your business to access capital or result in less generous loan terms.
 You could also potentially miss out on lucrative contracts due to concerns about your business’s ability to fulfill its financial obligations.

 You can take steps to ensure Dun & Bradstreet has up-to-date information about your firm, which can help impact your scores and ratings.
 You can also regularly check your business’s credit file so that potential errors and omissions can be spotted early on.
-(To learn more about updating your business information for free, visit D‑U‑N‑S Manager.)
+(To learn more about updating your business information for free, visit D‑U‑N‑S® Manager.)
 Trade references can also help impact scores and ratings, and they can be sent to Dun & Bradstreet for approval via CreditBuilder™ Plus.
-Finally, CreditSignal®* is a free tool that will alert you to changes in your company’s scores and ratings, so you always know what’s going on with your file.
+Finally, CreditSignal®* is a free tool that will alert you to changes in four of your company’s scores and ratings, so you always know what’s going on with your file.